Acrofil/flask-hotel-booking-app/README.md

 #### Description:

 ## Tools used
-- Python, Flask, Flask-SQLAlchemy, SQLite, Bootstrap, HTML, Jinja2, CSS, JavaScript, jQuerry
+- Python, Flask, Flask-SQLAlchemy, SQLite3, Bootstrap, HTML, Jinja2, CSS, JavaScript, jQuerry

 # This is my personal project for [CS50x](https://cs50.harvard.edu/x/2023/) programming course by Harvard.
 This web app is developed for CS50x course in 2023.
 The web app is intendet for the hotel front end (client side) and backend (reception / hotel management).